Gym-Bro/GymBro-api/README.md

 ```

 This will start the firebase:emulators with all the services included in the firebase project like firestore, authentication, storage, and so...

+** In Windows You must allow permission for windows.
+You'll see many Java windows opening.
+Do not close them.

 You should see this kind of message on terminal if everything go rigth: